RocketDerp/lemmy_helper/README.md

 There is a command line interface for running from a shell.
 Right now it has some primitive crawling of Lemmy servers.
 Experimental, work in progress.

 `node lemmyhelper_commandline.js posts`

+# Project ToDo

+If someone wants to convert the .js to TypeScript files, fine with me.
+The CLI may then need to have a compile step added?
+It takes a lot of time to tweak the code and study how lemmy_server behaves, especially with the overloaded servers in the 0.18.0 era.
+So throwing code around with .js just works faster for me while I'm experimenting.
+Open an issue or post in the Lemmy community if you want to take tha ton so I know not to edit those files until converted.
+If you haven't noticed, I've been using GitHub to upload test code to my live Lemmy server, that is why there are so many commits.
+Thank you.